Karen Americans: Health and social issues

 Owing to the ongoing conflict and warfare in their homeland as well as the harsh conditions of the refugee camps in Thailand where many come from, a sizable percentage of Karen adults in the United States may have PTSD.
 Perhaps one of the biggest issues facing the Karen American community is the lack of fluency and literacy in English.
-A 2013 study found that Karen students were far more likely to miss classes or quit school or sports teams because of lack of fluency.
-In many cases bullying and feelings of isolation were effects of an inability by Karen youth to speak English.
+A 2013 study found that Karen students were far more likely to miss classes or quit school or sports teams because of a lack of fluency.
+In many cases, bullying and feelings of isolation were effects of an inability by Karen youth to speak English.
 Being unable to speak English was also correlated with unemployment and a lower standard of living.

 The issues of English fluency and lack of understanding the justice system were brought to light in 2015 when a mentally disturbed Karen man Eh Lar Doh Htoo attacked a Karenni-speaking family in their home in New Bern, North Carolina, with a machete.
 Three children (aged 1, 5, and 12) were hacked to death and the mother had to escape by jumping out of the second floor window.
 Police response to the attack was severely delayed because neither the victims or her neighbors were fluent in English.
 The case also drew attention because neighbors of Htoo had been aware of his violent nature for some time but had not contacted the police because of language and cultural barriers.

 Around 80% of Karen adults either smoke tobacco and/or chew betel nut, both of which are considered serious health hazards.
-Because many priests, elders, and other respected community members smoke or chew betel nut it is difficult to convince Karen youth not to take up the habit.
-Karen children are more likely to be exposed to second hand smoke than non-Karen children.
-In Minnesota Karen organizations have started partnering with health anti-smoking groups in hope of improving the problem.
+Because many priests, elders, and other respected community members smoke or chew betel nut, it is difficult to convince Karen youth not to take up the habit.
+Karen children are more likely to be exposed to secondhand smoke than non-Karen children.
+In Minnesota, Karen organizations have started partnering with health anti-smoking groups in hope of improving the problem.

 Gang membership and violence is a recent but serious problem facing the Karen communities.
 Unlike many other refugees Karen usually come exclusively from rural areas and often have trouble adapting to urban life.
 A survey in 2015 found that Karen youth were more likely to becoming involved in gang activities than any other refugee group.

 In response to the difficulties Karen and other refugee communities face, some cities have opened up special schools exclusively for refugees.

-In June 2024, a fatal police police shooting of 13 year old Karen refugee named Nyah Mway In Utica, New York generated significant controversy, and was the first time that a Karen person in the United States was killed by a police officer.
+In June 2024, a fatal police police shooting of 13-year-old Karen refugee named Nyah Mway In Utica, New York generated significant controversy, and was the first time that a Karen person in the United States was killed by a police officer.